vuestorefront/shopware-pwa/docs/api/shopware-6-client.login.md

 > This API is provided as a preview for developers and may change based on feedback that we receive.
 Do not use this API in a production environment.
 >

-Get the context token for current user
+Login user to shopware instance.

 <b>Signature:</b>